justin-hackin/svg-widgets-monorepo/packages/widgets/README.md

-# Polyhedz Studio
+# SVG widgets

+This web application used to go by the name Polyhedz Studio which is now deprecated in order to avoid confusion with SVG Widget Studio which will become a more general-purpose framework for creating parameterized exportable SVG with automated UI generation data models.

+## Polyhedral Nets

-A web application for the fabrication of interlocking pyramid nets which form stellations and other geometric polyhedra.
+ Interlocking pyramid nets that form stellations and other geometric polyhedra.
 Flat panels become pyramids and pyramid collections are connected to become spherical star-like shapes.
 These shapes have been produced under the banner of [Playful Geometer](https://www.facebook.com/playful.geometer).
-The creation of Polyhedz Studio represents the (potential) fulfillment of a wish to share this art/craft with other makers.
 In the past, the dielines (cut/score vector paths) for these shapes were manually created with Inkscape.
 Modifying the tab system  was a tedious task that made design iteration difficult.
-With Polyhedz Studio, cutout paths are generated based on algorithms in which every parameter is tweakable.

 Previously this app was a [desktop application](https://github.com/justin-hackin/polyhedz-studio/releases/latest) but it has since been ported to a [web application](https://polyhedz-studio.vercel.app).
 Note the default branch is `web` whereas the legacy Electron app exists on `master`.
-The code that is not specific to the particular designs (widgets) will serve as the foundation for a more general-purpose framework that will enable inventors/designers/makers to code their own design objects.
-This framework will be extracted from this repo which will serve as the repository for the widgets only.

 | ![polyhedral lantern sculpture with print face decoration](/packages/widgets/src/widgets/PyramidNet/static/widget-preview.png) | ![polyhedral lantern sculpture with cut holes face decoration](./docs/images/polyhedral-net-vector.png) |
 |----------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|

-## App info

 This app consists of 2 main sections: